open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ##### OnStart(Span)

 `OnStart` is called when a span is started.
-This method is called synchronously on the thread that started the span, therefore it should not block or throw exceptions.
+This method is called synchronously on the thread that started the span, therefore it SHOULD NOT block or throw exceptions.

 **Parameters:**